mollie/Episerver/README.md

 <details><summary>3b.
 Create MollieCheckout Payment method (Complete version example)</summary>
 <p>

-In this 'Complete version' __Mollie Checkout__ is selectable as payment option the checkout page.
-When this option is selected, the customer can see the available Mollie Payment methods and select one on the checkout page.
-If creditcard components is used, also creditcard information can be entered before completing the order.
+In this 'Complete Version' __Mollie Checkout__ is selectable as Payment Option the Checkout Page.
+When this Option is selected, the Customer can see the available Mollie Payment Methods and select one on the Checkout Page.
+If Creditcard Components is used, also Creditcard Information can be entered before completing the Order.

 In __Foundation\\Features\\Checkout\\Payments__ Add a new Class __MollieCheckoutPaymentOption.cs__